JReyDev/Dictionary-Vectorizer-Explained/README.md

  [1.
 0. 1.
 0.]
  [1.
 0. 0.
 1.]]
 ```
-#### Finally we transform the data and add a one for each category existing in the dictionaries.
+#### Finally with the transform method, we add a one for each category existing in the dictionaries to our sparse matrix.

 <img src='https://github.com/JReyDev/Dictionary-Vectorizer-Explained/blob/main/images/finalmatrix.png'>